60plus/gogrepo/README.md

   - Download all titles, or a single selected game from your library.
   - Real-time output panel with progress estimation and a Cancel button.
 - Inline game details:
   - Description and cover fetched from GOG API with manifest fallback for robustness.
+- Disk cache for descriptions and covers
+  - Stores JSON in Cache/desc and images in Cache/cover to reduce external API calls; cached covers are served locally for faster details panel.
 - Helpful hover tooltips on toggles:
   - `skipknown`, `updateonly`, `skipextras`, `skipgames` show what each option does.